Grover Beach man tells judge he is innocent of murder

 “This is a really serious case threatening my life,” Krause said.
 “I am innocent.
 I need four months.”

 Krause’s Public Defender Steve Rice asked the judge to set bail.
-Deputy District Attorney Eric Dobroth then asked Judge Hernaldo Baltodano to be set bail at $million.
+Deputy District Attorney Eric Dobroth then asked Judge Hernaldo Baltodano to be set bail at $1 million.

 However, Judge Baltodano wanted no bail set because of public safety issues and new laws that allow indigent defendants out on minimal bail, even if set at $1 million.